Chasing Whereabouts

 However, national aviation authorities in EASA Member States do not immediately recognize drone operators IDs and pilot certifications in non-EASA Member States.

 To find out what to do, get in touch with the aviation authorities of the states you intend to visit.
-Like when I was planning to visit to Montenegro I had to check and follow some different drone rules there because of the trip.
+For example, when I was planning drone shots near Dubrovnik, I had to check Croatia-specific drone rules rather than relying only on general Europe guidance.

 You must register as a drone operator with the National Aviation Authority of the first EASA state you intend to operate from if you are a resident of a non-EASA Member State and intend to travel to and use a drone in an EASA Member State.